 What you should know about the probate process.
 “Probate” is the process under which the assets of a deceased person are distributed.
 Maine has a streamlined probate system.
-In most cases, no judge is involved, unless there is disagreement between heirs, a disagreement involving creditors or if there are irregularities in the execution of the Will.
-This is called “informal probate.”
+In most cases, no judge is involved, unless there is disagreement between heirs, a disagreement involving creditors, or if there are irregularities in the execution of the Will.
+This process is called “informal probate.”
 Simple paperwork is submitted to the Probate Court, which is then processed by the court staff.

-- If the deceased left a Will, then the original Will is also filed with the Court.
+- If the deceased person left a Will, then the original Will is also filed with the Court.

 - A Court employee reviews the information in the application, and if there is a Will reviews it to determine whether it was properly witnessed and executed.

 - If everything is in order, the Register of Probate (a court official) issues “Letters of Authority” appointing the Personal Representative, who will be in charge of administering the estate.
 If the deceased person left a Will, then the Personal Representative named in the Will is appointed.
 If there is no Will, then the next of kin has "priority of appointment."